dunglas/mercure/docs/getting-started.md

 ## Discovering the Mercure Hub

-Also optionally, the hub URL can be automatically discovered:
+Also, optionally, the hub URL can be automatically discovered:

 ![Discovery Schema](../spec/discovery.png)